Rose Bowl champion Trojans playing seven games at L.A. Coliseum, open Sept. 2.

-Clay Helton, in his sixth year (2010-15) at USC, was named USC’s head coach on Nov.
+After starting the 2015 season as the offensive coordinator/quarterbacks coach, Clay Helton was named USC’s permanent head coach on Nov.
 30 of that year (for 2 post-season games), dropping the interim head coach title he had held since Oct.
-12 of that season (for USC’s final 7 regular season games after starting the 2015 season as the offensive coordinator/quarterbacks coach (he remains the play caller).
+12 (for USC’s final 7 regular season games).
+He signed a 5-year contract.